Once Upon a Time in Hollywood: Cast

 Quentin Tarantino portrays the director of Dalton's Red Apples cigarettes commercial and the voice of Bounty Law.
-He says the line at the end of the episode clip, "Bounty Law, starring Rick Dalton."
-Musician Toni Basil appears in the opening credits Pan Am scene dancing with Sharon Tate.
+Musician Toni Basil appears in the opening credits, during the Pan Am scene, dancing with Sharon Tate.
 Margot Robbie also briefly reprises her role as Laura Cameron, a stewardess from the TV series Pan Am.
-Although her face is not seen, she makes and serves Dalton a cocktail on his flight home from Italy.
+Although her face is not seen, she makes and serves a cocktail to Dalton on his flight home from Italy.